stephensl/RB129/interview_practice.md

 # Classes

 Classes act as blueprints for objects, in that they determine what objects of the class will be made of (attributes) and what they will be capable of doing (behaviors).
 Objects instantiated from classes encapsulate their own unique state, which is tracked by the object's instance variables, and has access to shared behaviors defined in the class.
 Every object is an instance of a class.

+When defining classes, we focus on state and behavior.
+State is specific to each instance of the class and is tracked by the object's instance variables.
+Behaviors are shared among all instances of the class and are defined as instance methods.

 Classes are defined as shown below:
 ```ruby